WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 Day \<Number\> | A day phase.
 Night \<Number\> | A night phase.

+### Duration Type

+Duration type is a type only used by attribute applying abilities.
+Durations take the form of `~<Name>`.
+A full list of available attribute durations can be found in the [attribute section](#Attributes).

 ### Actor Pseudo-Type

 Actor pseudo-type is not an actual type, but is sometimes the expected input.
-In that case the input can take the form of any acting game element.
+In that case, the input can take the form of any acting game element.
 The following types may be specified when an actor type is expected: player, group, team, active attribute, active extra role.

 ### Any Pseudo-Type